dgaydukov/how-to-become-lead-architect/README.md

 # How to become a Senior Javascript Developer

-This project is an accumulation of thoughts about becoming senior in js development
+This project is an accumulation of thoughts about becoming senior in js development.
+I also want to create a kind of guide with tasks and code examples, to show all interesting solutions to problems i encountered

 ## Getting Started